 Businesses that have experienced loss in revenues of up to 70 per cent or more, would be eligible for 65 per cent rent subsidy in a particular claim period.
 The subsidy rate for every applicant is calculated using formulas and is based on a sliding scale.
 The subsidy rate goes down with decline in percentage of revenue loss.

-The CERS program is administered by the Canada Revenue Agency and will run till June 2021.
-Currently, the government has released details of the first 12 weeks of the program (until December 19, 2020).
+The CERS program is administered by the Canada Revenue Agency and will run till June 5, 2021.
 Claim period 1 is backdated to September 27, 2020.
 Eligible businesses must apply to the subsidy within 180 days after the end of a claim period.

 The CERS program includes an additional 25 per cent subsidy for businesses forced to temporarily close or restrict their services due to a mandatory public health order.
 This lockdown support is not calculated on a sliding scale.
 To be eligible, a business must have suffered at least 25 per cent revenue decline (compared to a pre-pandemic reference period) due to the public health directive.

 On February 24, 2021, the government introduced a proposed change to make lockdown support available to an eligible property owner whose tenant is not at arm’s length but makes use of the qualifying property that is under a lockdown.
 The proposed amendment would apply as of September 27, 2020.

 If this amendment affects you, you can change a previously submitted application.

 How do I know if my business is eligible for CERS?

 To qualify for the rent subsidy, you must be:

 - An eligible entity, such as an individual, non-profit organization, taxable corporation or trust, registered charity, partnership consisting of eligible employers